Overview

 Key Takeaways

-At the end of the programme, you will be able to:
+At the end of this programme, you will be able to:

-- Learn to identify and apply suitable techniques, processes and tools in product thinking for the participants environment, with a focus on digital enablers for the product.
+• Learn to identify and apply suitable techniques, processes and tools in product thinking for your environment, with a focus on digital enablers for the product

 Who Should Attend